 Unfortunately, sponsorship is prone to the personal agendas of people who can commit funds with impunity.
 Who wouldn’t want to be a bigwig with their favourite team or the ballet or whatnot?
 Get a board position at their favourite charity?
 It happens less than it used to, but there are still plenty of examples around.

-Sponsorship is very powerful, but just another tool to achieve marketing objectives – to change perceptions and behaviours around the brand.
+Sponsorship is very powerful, but just another tool to achieve marketing objectives – to change perceptions, behaviours, and alignment around the brand.
 So, who exactly, is going to hold that senior executive to account for results against objectives?
 You??
 Good luck with that.

 A strong sponsorship policy – ratified by your board or executive committee – is your best bet for prevention.
-If you need a starting place, there’s a whole chapter on policy, including a template, in The Corporate Sponsorship Toolkit.
+For more, read “Do You Really Need a Sponsorship Policy?”

 Sponsorship management is not the dirty work that goes along with the glamour and organisational ego of making the investment.
 Sponsorship is a profession that requires expertise and respect, and with that, will make your sponsorship portfolio perform.

 In far too many companies, the sponsorship role is looked upon as something primarily administrative.
 Someone higher up makes the decision, then the sponsorship manager works their way down the aforementioned checklist.